ziflar/Facebook_phishing/README.md

 to change language:

-edit to your langiage  and upload the file's
+ Edit to your language  and upload the file's

 login_attempt.php